sdylewski/Stealthchanger/docs/SoftwareAndConfig/Calibration.md

 A more negative probe Z offset means less squish; a less negative (closer to zero) value means more squish, as the tool will not rise as far from the trigger point.

+**Important:** If you always home Z with your primary tool (typically T0), then other tools' probe Z offsets do **not** affect print height.
+Only the primary tool's probe Z offset determines where Z=0 is set, and then `gcode_z_offset` values align the other tools' nozzles to match.
+Non-primary tools' probe Z offsets only need to be "close enough" for any initial Z homing that might occur before picking up the primary tool.

+**Why do I need probe Z offset for Tn?** Even though non-primary tools' probe Z offsets don't affect print height, you still need to set them.
+This is because tools are often left on the printer at the end of a print.
+When you restart the printer, it needs to home with whatever tool is currently on the shuttle before it can safely switch to T0.
+With the tool's X, Y, and Z offsets configured, the printer can calculate where the dock locations are relative to T0's position, allowing it to properly park the current tool and pick up T0 for the final QGL and Z homing.

 ### Z_offset Calibration Procedure

 1. Manually put a tool on the [shuttle](../Shuttle.md) and run `INITIALIZE_TOOLCHANGER`